numb3r3/rosetta_stone/README.md

 `Rosetta Stone` is a lightweight `PyTorch` wrapper & toolkit that aims to make your deep learning life easier.
 It enables users to performe end-to-end experiment quickly and efficiently.
 In comparison with the other open source libraries, Rosetta is an alternate low-code toolkit that can be used to perform deep learning tasks with only few lines of code.
 It easy to use and make you focus on designing your models!

-***⚠️ Note:** The code is still under active development (with no frozen API), but is already usable in applications.
+⚠️ : The code is still under active development (with no frozen API), but is already usable in applications.

 ## Features